Synagogue threatened, prompting significant police response and forcing lockdown at nearby schools

 BATON ROUGE — Emergency response units flooded a neighborhood surrounding a synagogue Friday after the congregation received a threat, and nearby schools locked down their campuses.

 Police Chief T.J.
-Morse said investigators were trying to find the person who threatened the United Jewish Congregation of Baton Rouge, which worships at a synagogue off Acadian Thruway.
+Morse said investigators were trying to find the person who threatened the Unified Jewish Congregation of Baton Rouge, which worships at a synagogue off Acadian Thruway.

 "Right now, it looks like a phone call that was made," Morse said, clarifying there is no active threat.
 "We're trying to track down who made that call."